vfhwang/vcfh.work/_posts/2020-02-15-farewill-will.md

 </div>

 In fact, we found out that many people don’t know much about what happens after purchase at all.
-One of the biggest misconceptions was that Farewill was a ‘digital’ will - in fact all wills in the UK must be physical documents by law.
+One of the biggest misconceptions was that Farewill was a ‘digital’ will - in reality all wills in the UK must be physical documents by law.

 To remedy all this we redesigned the main ‘overview’ page, the first thing you see when you log back in, to show people where in the writing process they are, and what comes next.